NekomimiOwO/AinoCompanion/README.md

 - No physical collision with players, preventing unwanted blocking and pushing.
 - Advanced NavMesh movement with Ghost Probing to avoid tables/walls, automatic jumps when stuck, try door opening, and an emergency safety teleport when stuck.
 - Accepts objects held by players based on configurable mass limits.
-- **Carried Item Scaling:** Items can optionally inherit her scale while she carries them (host only config).
+- Carried Item Scaling(opcional): Items can optionally inherit her scale while she carries them (host only config).
 - Carries accepted items to the cart/delivery objective when a valid target is available.
 If two carts or more are present, she chooses the nearest; if no carts are present, she will go to the active extractor.
 - Can carry players in a tumble state.
 - Audio feedback for commands and interactions.
 - Network Profiler for tracking the mod steam data usage.
+- Explosion!!

 ## Installation